 Are we paying too much?

 In a 2016 article from Digiday, a social media executive admitted that influencer payment had spiraled out of control mostly because agency heads threw money at a tactic without knowing how much a post or partnership was really worth.
-A year later, we’re seeing the rise of the micro-influencer not just because of their higher, organic engagement rates but really because they’re a lot more affordable.
+Two years later, we’re seeing the rise of the micro-influencer not just because of their higher, organic engagement rates but really because they’re a lot more affordable.
 It’s time for influencer marketing to standardize a new payment model that moves beyond engagement rate and breaks down price based on three tiers: content creation, distribution and engagement.

 Who is accountable for ethics in influencer marketing?